Concepts¶

 Quantization¶

-When you press Play on a card:
+When you press Play on a panel:

 - The pattern doesn't start immediately at a random point